BemiHQ/bemi/docs/docs/orms/prisma.md

 * Is used only with `INSERT`, `UPDATE`, `DELETE` SQL queries performed via Prisma.
 Otherwise, it is a no-op.
 * Is passed directly into PG [Write-Ahead Log](https://www.postgresql.org/docs/current/wal-intro.html) with data changes without affecting the structure of the database and SQL queries.

+Application context will automatically include the original SQL query that performed data changes, which is generally useful for troubleshooting purposes.

 ### Express.js

 Add the `setContext` [Express.js](https://expressjs.com/) middleware to pass application context with all underlying data changes within made an HTTP request: